kestrelwp/aviary/README.md

 ### Deployment with Gitlab CI

-To use WPify Scoper with Gitlab CI, you can add the following job to your `.gitlab-ci.yml` file:
+To use Aviary with Gitlab CI, you can add the following job to your `.gitlab-ci.yml` file:

 ```yaml
 composer: